My Belly Story

 Yoga For Everyone

-I would love to make yoga more accessible, not only to people with IBD or other illnesses, but to everyone who feels a little intimidated by it all.
+I would love to make yoga more accessible, especially to people with IBD or other illnesses, but really to anyone who feels intimidated by it all.

 Our bodies need the mindful stretching and when we get older we will benefit from the extra muscle tone.